 - Stir in spices, stirring frequently for 1-2 minutes to allow flavors to come out.

 - Add soup and sour cream, mix well.
+Do not boil if using low fat sour cream or yogurt.

 - Remove from heat and add chopped cilantro to taste.